peterzheng98/peterzheng98.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Software School of Shanghai Jiao Tong University.
+I am a third-year Ph.D. student in the Software School of Shanghai Jiao Tong University.
 I work in the Institute of Parallel And Distributed System (IPADS), advised by Prof. Haibo Chen, Prof. Binyu Zang, Prof. Jinyu Gu.
-My research mainly focuses on Microkernel Operating Systems.
+My research mainly focuses on Operating Systems and Heterogeneous systems.
 Before this, I received bachelor's degree from SJTU, ACM Honored Class.

 More contents, please refer to CV Pages.